A hip replacement is a common type of surgery where a damaged hip joint is replaced with an artificial one (known as a prosthesis).

-Read more about the risks of a hip replacement.
+Read about the risks of a hip replacement.

-The Medicines and Healthcare products Regulatory Agency (MHRA) has issued new guidelines that certain types of metal-on-metal (MoM) devices should be checked every year while the implant is in place.
-This is so that any potential complications can be picked up early.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued new guidelines that certain types of MoM devices should be checked every year while the implant is in place.
+This is so any potential complications can be picked up early.

-If you are concerned about your hip replacement contact your GP or orthopaedic surgeon.
+If you're concerned about your hip replacement, contact your GP or orthopaedic surgeon.
 They can give you a record of the type of hip replacement you have and tell you if any follow-up is required.

 You should also see your doctor if you have: